 Career Studies Applicants: Prior to completing an application, persons interested in the Career Studies program should meet with the Program Coordinator to determine the specific individual requirements of this degree.
+Contact the Director of Admissions for more information.

 Homeschooled Applicants: Homeschooled students are required to submit an official school transcript or an annual assessment of courses completed and one of the following: SAT, ACT, HiSET or GED results.